Caminos de Guanajuato

 Caminos de Guanajuato is a Mexican telenovela produced by Javier Pons for TV Azteca.
 It is based on the Spanish soap opera Gran Reserva produced in 2010.

 Iliana Fox and Erik Hayser star as the main protagonists, while Alejandra Lazcano and Alberto Guerra as the main antagonists.

 Plot

-In a rich and beautiful wine-growing area, the producers of one are busy to achieve the best of wines, despite the adversities and competition.
-In those vineyards, cruelty and disloyalty have first and last name: Melchor Coronel.
-The Coronel are the wealthy owners of the Coronel wineries.
-Years ago, Melchor and his friend Alonso Rivero, boosted the production of wines in the region.
-But Melchor did not comply and wanted that bonanza for him only.
-And did deceive and depriving Alonso to leave it almost in ruin.
-The bodegas y vinedos Alonso survived thanks to its efforts, but the friendship was dead and buried.
+In a rich and beautiful wine-growing region, the producers of a single vineyard strive to create the finest wines despite adversity and fierce competition.
+In this region, cruelty and disloyalty have a first and last name: Melchor Coronel.

+The Coronel family are the wealthy owners of the Coronel wineries.
+Years ago, Melchor and his friend Alonso Rivero helped expand wine production throughout the region.
+But Melchor wanted the prosperity for himself, so he deceived and cheated Alonso, leaving the Rivero Vineyard in ruins.
+The vineyard survived thanks to Alonso's efforts, but their friendship was dead and buried.

 Production

 Production of Caminos de Guanajuato officially started on February 23, 2015 in Buenos Aires, Argentina.
 The telenovela is known in the rest of the world as Olvidé que te quería, although it was formerly known as Cantando al corazón.

 On May 7, 2015, Iliana Fox and Erik Hayser were invited to participate the program El hormiguero, where the main theme of the telenovela, is relieved the subject is portrayed by Concha Buika and the song is called "En el último trago".